 The Win2PDF Desktop application that is part of build 10.0.56 or above now supports a command line interface in addition to the graphical interface.
 If you supply any commands in this format, it will process it directly from the command line.
 Otherwise, it displays the graphical interface.

 The command line interface is supported for licensed copies of Win2PDF.
 Attempting to run a command line with the evaluation version of Win2PDF will return an error, or an trailer page will be added to the resulting PDF.
-To evaluate Win2PDF or Win2PDF Pro without the trailer page, contact [email protected] for a 30 day demo license.
+To evaluate Win2PDF or Win2PDF Pro without the trailer page, contact [email protected] for a time limited evaluation license.

 The executable is located in the printer driver directory which is usually: